Shaun of the Dead: Plot

-As the group takes refuge inside the Winchester, Shaun discovers that the zombies followed him, and Ed inadvertently attracts them by playing on the pub's slot machine.
+As the group takes refuge inside The Winchester, Shaun discovers that the zombies followed him, and Ed inadvertently attracts them by playing on the pub's slot machine.
 While fighting the pub's zombified owner, Shaun discovers that the Winchester rifle above the bar is functional, which he had previously debated with Ed.
 Barbara reveals she was bitten and dies after giving Liz and Shaun's relationship her approval.
 David attempts to shoot Barbara, but Shaun stops him, accusing David of hating him and being in love with Liz.
 David denies this, but Dianne admits she knows it is true.
 Barbara becomes a zombie, forcing a distraught Shaun to shoot her, and further fighting with David ensues.

 The zombies break through a window of the pub and pull David out, devouring him alive.
 In a foolish and senseless attempt to save the dead David, Dianne opens the doors to the pub and rushes into the horde of zombies using David's severed leg as a weapon.
 With the doors now open, zombies pour into the bar.
 The zombified Pete reappears in the horde and is shot by Shaun after biting Ed.
 Shaun, Liz, and Ed take cover behind the bar; Shaun sets the bar on fire with alcohol to serve as a barrier.
 The three take refuge in the cellar, where they realise they only have two bullets left.
 Shaun and Liz contemplate suicide while Ed volunteers to sacrifice himself.
 Upon discovering a small lift for kegs that opens onto the street, Shaun and Liz exit the pub while Ed buys them time by staying behind with the rifle.
 Yvonne arrives with the British Army, who gun down the zombies before taking Shaun and Liz to safety.

-Six months later, civilisation has returned to normal but with the added bonus that the surviving zombies are now used for free labour and entertainment, such as being employees or being in gameshows.
-Liz has moved in with Shaun, who keeps the now-zombified Ed chained up in his garden shed, revealing that Ed is still at least somewhat sentient; the two play video games together in the shed.
+Six months later, normality has returned but the surviving zombies are now used for free unskilled labour and entertainment.
+Liz has moved in with Shaun, who keeps the now-zombified Ed chained up in his garden shed.
+Shaun plays video games in the shed with the somewhat-sentient Ed.

 Cast

 Television presenters and newsreaders Carol Barnes, Rob Butler, Krishnan Guru-Murthy, Vernon Kay, and Jeremy Thompson appear as themselves.
-In uncredited performances, Mark Gatiss and David Walliams provided the voices of news reporters, while Chris Martin, Edgar Wright, Joe Cornish, Garth Jennings, Mark Donovan and Michael Smiley, and Lauren Laverne appear as zombies.
+In uncredited performances, Mark Gatiss and David Walliams provided the voices of news reporters.
+Edgar Wright, Joe Cornish, Garth Jennings, Mark Donovan and Michael Smiley, and Lauren Laverne appear as zombies.
+Chris Martin appears as a zombie, as well as himself with Jonny Buckland.